Hiromoto Oe

 Google Map

-Sagae City is home to many spots where you can feel the atmosphere of the Oe clan's time.
+Sagae City is dotted with spots that evoke the atmosphere of the Oe clan era.

-Now that the TV drama "The 13 Lords of the Kamakura" has made Oe Hiromoto's character feel much more familiar, why not visit the spots associated with the Oe clan as a way to prepare for or review the drama?
+Now that the historical drama "The 13 Lords of Kamakura" has made the figure of Oe Hiromoto feel much closer, why not visit some spots associated with the Oe clan, perhaps as preparation or review for the drama?

 Reference: "History of Hometown Sagae" by Abe Torikio and Ui Kei (Sagae City Board of Education, Yamagata Prefecture)